Skip to main content

 Case Report

 1. Steely AM, Watkins AA, Vidal B, White D, Chu LM (2022).
 Pembrolizumab Improves Survival After Resection of Intra-cardiac Metastatic Cervical Carcinoma.
 Ann Thorac Surg.
-(Read full article)
+(Read full publication)